synthetichealth/synthea/README.md

 SYNTHEA_POPULATION=100 SYNTHEA_STATE=Texas docker compose up synthea
 ```

-If you pass explicit CLI arguments to `docker compose run` or `docker run`, those positional arguments are used instead of the env-based defaults:
+To list the supported runtime environment variables from the container image:
 ```
-docker compose run --rm synthea -p 100 Texas
+docker run --rm synthea --help-env
 ```

 If you want the image metadata to match a Git tag or commit, export `SYNTHEA_VERSION` before building: